-Targeting influencers by profile and socio-demographic criteria
+Targeting influencers by profile

 Traackr gives you the ability to search for a type of influencer, using socio-demographic criteria (such as profile information or job title) to hone in on a very specific influencer target.
 A classic example is a mom or a dad influencer, a CEO, a journalist, or people who have affinity to a brand.
 For example, you can enter your brand as a profile criteria.

-Targeting influencers by geography or language
+Targeting influencers by gender, geography or language

 If you’re looking to activate influencers in a new city to invite to your upcoming event, or to reach a new market, you can geo-target your search based on location—continents, regions, countries, US states and Canadian provinces.